LKbryan777/simple-banking-app-v2/README.md

     form.password2.data = ''
     return render_template('register.html', title='Register', form=form)
 ```
-Enforces a minimum password length of 8 characters.
+Imposes a minimum password length of 8 characters.
-Requires at least one uppercase letter, one lowercase letter, and one digit.
+Mandates the inclusion of at least one uppercase letter, one lowercase letter, and one digit.
-Enhances overall account security by preventing weak passwords.
+Boosts overall account security by obstructing weak passwords.

-4. **Informative Error Messages for User Existence**

-No explicit feedback was given about existing users or emails, potentially causing confusion.

-***Improvements***

-Upon password validation failure, clears only the password fields to avoid frustrating the user by losing all entered data.

 ---

 #### */transfer*

-1. **No Validation of `transfer_type` Input**
+1. **Lack of Validation for `transfer_type` Input**
-The original code did not verify if the `transfer_type` field contained only allowed values (`'username'` or `'account'`).
-This could lead to unexpected behavior or abuse if invalid types are passed.
+The initial code failed to check whether the `transfer_type` field included only permitted values (`'username'` or `'account'`).
+This oversight could result in unintended consequences or misuse if unauthorized types are provided.

 ***Improvements***
 ```python